 Over its 3 years of operation, OctoCam has continued to evolved to add new features, improve its reliability, and lots of hardware upgrades to increase capture quality & performance.

-Having captured well over 4 million images translating into just about 1,000 timelapses, OctoCam has been one of my longest lasting and favorite projects.
-It’s captured almost everything imaginable - lightning storms, rainbows, snowstorms, awesome sunrises and sunsets, super cool dense fog, lunar eclipses, a Google Street View car, bugs photobombing OctoCam, fireworks on the 4th of July, and even myself occasionally.
+Having captured well over 4 million images translating into over 1,000 timelapses, OctoCam has seen almost everything imaginable - lightning storms (with strikes in the frame), rainbows, snowstorms, awesome sunrises and sunsets, super cool dense fog, lunar eclipses, a partial solar eclipse (indirectly), low-level clouds dancing at night, a Google Street View car, bugs photobombing OctoCam, fireworks on the 4th of July, myself waving at the camera, and best of all, the aurora borealis during the strong solar storms of May 2024.

 Languages: Python, HTML, CSS, JavaScript